6 Torsion

 T = Internal torque [N·m, lb·in.]

-𝜌 = Radial distance from center of cross-section to point of interest [m, in.]
+𝜌 = Radial distance from center of cross-section to point of interest on the cross-section [m, in.]

 J = Polar moment of inertia [m4, in.4]